Mlnamalik/Mlnamalik/README.md

 - 👋 Hi, I’m @Mlnamalik
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html,css,js
+- 🌱 I’m currently learning html,css,js and php
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me maulanamalik_03@mhs.mdp.ac.id
+- 📫 How to reach me kamumalik43@gmail.com

 <!---
 Mlnamalik/Mlnamalik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.